-To help bring quality yoga therapy to more people, I’m also developing online yoga therapy courses to treat specific health conditions.
-If you cannot find a yoga therapist covered by insurance, contact us to learn more about these upcoming courses to see if we can help.
+To help bring quality yoga therapy to more people, I’m also offering private yoga therapy sessions online with myself and other hand-picked graduates from our yoga therapy program.
+If you cannot find a yoga therapist covered by insurance or prefer to work from the comfort of your home, check out these private sessions to see if we can help.

 There’s no doubt that yoga is gaining popularity, but you may be asking yourself, what is the most popular type of yoga?
 Where is each type most popular in the U.S. and around the world?
 And for those who are interested in trying it themselves, how can you practice these styles of yoga safely?
 For […]

 Friends in Yoga, Sitting on a cushion, taking a yoga class, chanting a mantra before your morning coffee…no one would call these radical acts.
 They are small choices that we make to better ourselves.
 The motivation to practice often takes form by our desire to be healthier, to be more focused, to connect with our […]